org-metaeffekt/metaeffekt-documentation/metaeffekt-portfolio-manager/README.md

 * A Maven Plugin for ease of integration in Maven-based build environments

 To be able to associate documents with a given software an AssetGroup / Asset concept is used to harmonize different levels of granularity and versioning.
-See [Asset Identification](#asset-indenticiation) for details
+See [Asset Identification](#asset-indenticiation) for details.

 ## Roles